rigdenlab/SWAMP/docs/options/swamp-mr_options.rst

       -h, --help            show this help message and exit

-      -nprocs               Number of parallel processors to use
+      -nprocs               Number of parallel processors to use (default 1)

-      -pdb_benchmark        PDB file with the solve structure (for benchmarking)
+      -pdb_benchmark        PDB file with the solved structure (for benchmarking)

-      -platform             Platform to execute MR runs
+      -platform             Platform to execute MR jobs ('local', 'sge', 'slurm')

       -mtz_phases           MTZ file with phase information (for benchmarking)

-      -job_kill_time        Maximum runtime of each MR run
+      -job_kill_time        Maximum runtime of each MR job

-      -ncontacts_threshold  Minimum no. of interhelical contacts to compute CMO of subtarget
+      -ncontacts_threshold  Minimum no. of interhelical contacts to compute CMO of a subtarget against swamp library.

-      -consco_threshold     Minimum CMO between predicted and observed contacts to use search model
+      -consco_threshold     Minimum CMO between predicted and observed contacts to use search model.

-      -python_interpreter   Indicate a python interpreter for MR runs
+      -python_interpreter   Indicate a python interpreter for MR jobs.

-      -combine_searchmodels If set, combine search models matching different parts of the structure
+      -combine_searchmodels If set, combine search models matching different subtargets

-      -use_centroids        Centroids used as search models as well (only supported if not combining search models)
+      -use_centroids        Ensemble centroids used as search models as well (only supported if not combining search models)